MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/setup-troubleshooting.md

     ![Assign the admin role](media/faq-portal-admin.png "Assign the admin role")

 1. Select the **Save** icon in the bottom corner.
-Your user account is now an administrator for your event portal.
+Your user account is now an administrator for your event website.

 <a name="cache-only"></a>